longde123/HttpTwo-unity/README.md

 # HttpTwo

-A fully managed C# HTTP/2 client library implementation
+A fully managed C# HTTP/2 client library implementation - modified for unity (.net2.0 + linq)

 The focus of this library is to bring enough HTTP/2 functionality to .NET for implementing the APNS (Apple Push Notification Service) provider API over HTTP/2 within [PushSharp](https://github.com/redth/pushsharp)